magento/devdocs/guides/v2.1/cloud/release-notes/CloudReleaseNotes2.1.4.md

 <!--MAGECLOUD-1317-->* We fixed an issue with Elasticsearch configuration settings on deployment in 2.1.4.

-*	When you disable a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} and deploy it to the remote Cloud server, the module stays disabled.
+*	When you disable a [module](https://glossary.magento.com/module) and deploy it to the remote Cloud server, the module stays disabled.

 *	You can now successfully upgrade from Magento Enterprise Cloud Edition 2.0.x to 2.1.x.